Alliance of National Forces (Czech Republic): 2019 European Parliament election

 The party participated in the 2019 European Parliament election, with Jiří Černohorský as the lead candidate.
 The party received 1,971 votes (0.08%) and did not win any seats.

 2020 Czech Senate election

 The party participated in the 2020 Senate election, but did not have any senators elected.
 After the election, the party lodged a complaint with the Supreme Administrative Court to invalidate the election due to unequal access to the media.
 The Supreme State Court rejected the complaint, stating that "balance and equal treatment in these contexts cannot be understood mechanically as absolute equality of candidates, but from the point of view of so-called graduated equality".

+2021 Czech Chamber of Deputies election

+The party participated in the 2021 Czech parliamentary election, with Vladimíra Vítová as the lead candidate.
+The party received 5,167 votes (0.10%) and did not win any seats.

+2023 Czech presidential election

+The party endorsed Freedom and Direct Democracy candidate Jaroslav Bašta in the 2023 Czech presidential election, who came fifth with 248,375 votes (4.45%).

+2024 European Parliament election

+The party participated in the 2024 European Parliament election as a part of the Alliance for the Independence of the Czech Republic coalition, with Hynek Blaško as the lead candidate.
+Others running for ANS on this list included former member of the Chamber of Deputies Miroslav Sládek and other members of his Rally for the Republic – Republican Party of Czechoslovakia.